Engineer Scott Anthony and co-proprietor Rebecca Turner are your hosts at Storybook Sound.

 Rebecca is a singer-songwriter who’s made three albums at Storybook and is working on a fourth.
 She also co-hosts the Saturday Afternoon Song Swap performance series with Deena Shoshkes, and they recently celebrated 10 years of swaps.
 Rebecca is also a copywriter and editor.
 You can ask her to write stuff for you.

-Scott often has several non-mastering projects going…recording, mixing, and producing music.
+Scott occasionally becomes involved in non-mastering projects… recording, mixing, and producing music.
 If you’re interested in something like this, let us know.

 Upstairs in the house live Bella and Tito, who will be happy to meet you if you're interested.
 Below you can see what they look like and also check out the Storybook Wall of Instant Fame.
 For featured news and items of note, click here.